Understanding Trans and Non-Binary Casting with Gendered Intelligence

 Classic works have been reimagined with interpretations from all-trans casts.
 If you wished to do the same you could appeal to trans actors like this:

-We are looking for a cast of actors who identify as trans/non binary.
+We are looking for a cast of actors who present as trans/non binary.
 We want to create a piece that is ‘gender euphoric’ and actively utilises the knowledge and lived experience of trans people within the work.
 If you are comfortable to bring your life experience to the production, whatever trans identity you have, then we’d love to hear from you.

 If you make a mistake, simply apologise, correct yourself, move on.